rust-lang/reference/src/expressions/struct-expr.md

 > _StructExprUnit_ : [_PathInExpression_]

 A *struct expression* creates a struct, enum, or union value.
-It consists of a path to a [struct], [enum], or [union] item followed by the values for the fields of the item.
+It consists of a path to a [struct], [enum variant], or [union] item followed by the values for the fields of the item.
 There are three forms of struct expressions: struct, tuple, and unit.

 The following are examples of struct expressions: